-Resident selection is through a competitive process considering factors such as academic background, relevant experience, personal statement, letters of recommendation, and telephone and/or in-person interviews.
-A call for applications is issued each year on the second Monday of January.
-Applications are only accepted during the open call.
-Decisions are made by a selection committee of the facility DOE or designee, residency DOT, and residency faculty.
+Applicant assessment is through a competitive process considering factors such as academic background, relevant experience, personal statement, letters of recommendation, and telephone, video, and/or in-person interviews.
+Applicant rankings are made by a review committee of the residency director, DC faculty, and current DC resident.